illusion615/MCSChat/src/components/directline/MIGRATION.md

 ### Backward Compatibility

-The legacy file at `src/services/directLineManager.js` remains functional but is deprecated.
-It now includes a warning header pointing to the new component.
+The legacy file has been moved to `legacy/directLineManager-legacy.js` and is no longer maintained.
+The current active implementation is the Simple version which provides full backward compatibility.

 **Singleton Export**: The new component maintains the same singleton export for backward compatibility:
 ```javascript